Value Investment Club – Membership Program

 - A curriculum of lessons introducing value investing and the terminology commonly found with this type of investing.

-- Tutorials whereby instruction and illustrations are provided to give you a well rounded perspective of how value investing works and creates wealth.
+- Tutorials whereby instruction and illustrations are provided to give you a well-rounded perspective of how value investing works and creates wealth.

 - An initial set of spreadsheets, templates and resource venues are introduced prior to Phase Two of the program.

-Membership Program Phase Two – Development
+Membership Program Phase Two – Financial Analysis

 Phase Two introduces the member to the concept of pools and why pools of similar investments act as the heart of value investing.
 The goal is take the member to the next level of understanding financial elements of business.
 This part of the program covers: